-What is Discharging a Capacitor
+What is Discharging a Capacitor?

-Let us connect a charged capacitor of capacitance C farad in series with a resistor of resistance R ohms.
+We connect a charged capacitor of capacitance C farad in series with a resistor of resistance R ohms.